drewgates/raspberry_pi_intro/README.md

 * [LCD1602 Notes](./LCD1602_guide.md)

-This repository will contain notes, images, and code samples for MakerspaceCT's Intro to the Raspberry Pi course.
+This repository will contain notes, images, and code samples for an Intro to the Raspberry Pi course.

 * Scratch
 * bash